U.S. Highway 16A - From two miles east of Custer to Jct. S.D. Highway 36

 Sept.
 12, 2025:

-Beginning on Monday, Sept.
-29, 2025, a road construction project is scheduled to begin on U.S. Highway 16A near Custer.
+Beginning at 11 a.m.
+MT on Monday, Oct.
+6, 2025, a road construction project is scheduled to begin on U.S. Highway 16A near Custer.
 The reconstruction project to replace a box culvert structure and multiple pipe culverts is located 14 miles east of Custer or nine miles west of the S.D.
 Highway 79 intersection.

 S.D.
 Highway 40 between Hermosa and Keystone also provides a detour option for area motorists.